Some posts contain compensated links. Please read this disclaimer for more info.

 The 12 Most Beautiful Caves In Bulgaria You Can Visit

-Although there are currently more than 4,500 known caves in the country, only a limited number of caves in Bulgaria are open and accessible for tourists.
+Although there are currently more than 4,500 known caves in the country, only a few caves in Bulgaria are open and accessible for tourists.
 About a fifth of Bulgaria’s surface area consists of karst, a type of rock that’s easily dissolved and shaped by water.
-This is why there is such a huge number of subterranean halls, passageways, and tunnels in this Balkan country.
+This is why there are such huge subterranean halls, passageways, and tunnels in this Balkan country.

 The vast majority of Bulgarian caves are the exclusive playground of experienced speleologists and rock climbers.
 However, those that are managed and can be visited include some of the top natural attractions in Bulgaria.

 Numerous caves in Bulgaria are important archaeological and conservation sites.
-Traces from Stone Age cultures have been discovered, while many of them are still an important refuge for animals, including over 700 invertebrate species and no fewer than 32 of Europe’s 37 species of bats.
+Traces from Stone Age cultures have been discovered.
+Simultaneously, many of them are still an important refuge for animals, including over 700 invertebrate species and no fewer than 32 of Europe’s 37 species of bats.

 Here are some of the most interesting and beautiful caves in Bulgaria that you can visit.

 Situated in northwestern Bulgaria, the Magura Cave is one of the biggest and easily among the most beautiful caves in Bulgaria.

 It’s in the town of Rabisha and about 23 kilometers from Belogradchik, which is home to arguably Bulgaria’s most beautiful castle.

 The cave is so remarkable because of the prehistoric wall paintings in one of the halls.
 Between 10,000 and 8,000 years old, they depict dancing women, hunting men, tools, stars, plants, and animals.
 Bones of many prehistoric animals have also been found here, including cave hyenas, cave bears, otters, and wolves.
 The Magura Cave is on the Tentative List of World Heritage Sites of UNESCO.